Habit Change

 This might mean setting a rule to only check social media after 5 PM, removing the apps from your phone and using the desktop version, or turning off all notifications permanently.

-This is where a tool like Minded becomes your long-term partner.
-By adding a moment of friction—a pause to check in with your mood or intention—Minded helps you maintain the awareness you cultivated during your detox.
-It’s the daily training that keeps your brain’s reward system working for you, not against you.
+This is where a tool like minded becomes your long-term partner.
+By adding a moment of friction—a pause to check in with your mood or intention—minded helps you maintain the awareness you cultivated during your detox.
+It’s daily practice for choosing your attention before habit chooses for you.